Wonglab-umsl/US-milestoning/README.md

 # TRAM scripts

 These are in the `tram/` directory.
-(Should I include these or leave them for another time?)

 1.  `tica-lag-time-validation-unbiased.py` – performs TICA analysis.